Zmschellinger/Zmschellinger.github.io/writeups/thm/ultratech.md

 - To start off, I opened my web browser and went to http://10.10.208.199:8081.
 The only thing to pop up is UltraTech API v0.1.3, which might be vulnerable.
 Im going to look at the other port before attempting to exploit this one.
 - When looking at http://10.10.208.199:31331, we find a somewhat sophisticated looking webpage.
-  Upon futher inspection on the Aboutus page we find a list of potential users
+  Upon futher inspection on the Aboutus page we find a list of potential users.

 <p><span style="color:green"><em>
 John McFamicom | r00t